eoxyar/autofill-hivepress/README.md

 <img width="1259" height="634" alt="image" src="https://github.com/user-attachments/assets/577e72f8-82ef-45da-8569-eca75f5c034b" />

 Insert the EXAMPLE.JS code snippet in footer to control the form fields.
-The code reset to default option the conditional dropdown when user change the selection.
+The code reset to default option the conditional dropdown when user change the selection, for that  must setup an empty default option in select type.
+In this way we ensure that the copying process of the new selection will happen.

 It is an example need to be adapted to your need.
 The form is in  CF7formexample.txt

 To hide the hivepress fields use hide_hivepress_fields.txt codes in functions.php.
 You will replace the example attributes with your attributes.